AAHP Staff

 She later became McFarland’s CFO and business operations office; in that role, she provides guidance in the design and implementation of strategic plans and initiatives for measurement of company progress against contract requirements.
 She also currently works as a consultant in finance, contracts, human resources, accounting and sales.
 A certified PMP, she holds a bachelor’s in accounting from Morgan State University and a master’s in management, and an MBA from University of Maryland University College.
 She is a member of the National Association of Black Accountants and Beta Gamma Sigma, a business honor society.

-AAHP STAFF
+AAHP Staff

 Deloris Abrokwa, RN